Direct VPC egress with a VPC network

 To place your Cloud Run service or job on a VPC network, you must specify a network and subnet.
 Cloud Run allocates IP addresses from your subnet.

-IP addresses are ephemeral, so do not create policies based on individual IPs.
+IP addresses are ephemeral, so don't create policies based on individual IPs.
 If you need to create a policy based on IPs, such as in firewall rules, you must use the IP address range of the entire subnet.

 To change the network or subnet that your service or job uses, deploy a new service revision or execute a new job task that uses the new network and subnet values.